 How to Lose Those Winter Blues and Blahs

-So the cold weather is finally here – and we retreat like hibernating bears to our warm caves, except for necessary forays to the workplace and to hunt and gather food.
+When it’s cold outside we retreat like hibernating bears to our warm caves, except for necessary forays to the workplace and to gather food.
 Those caves can be awfully comforting when the weather outside is frightful, but indoor living can also lead to the blues or even depression.
 What to do?

 The trick is to commit to doing something outside the cave.
 Something that you enjoy or care about enough to motivate you.
 Something that makes you want to get up and out of your cave and participate in the vibrant, real world.
 Here are some tried-and-true ways to fight back against that winter inertia and expand your mind/life at the same time: